asoffer/reflect-this-presentation/cppnow-2023/existing-grades.md

 * Safety & Testing --
 * Development speed --

 This is unfair.
 I set the goals.
+This is okay... even expected.

+Now that we understand and can articulate the problem we have and why our proposed solution improves on our goals over other techniques, we can start talking about the implementation.